We Know What You Want: An Advertising Strategy Recommender System for Online Advertising: Experiments

+In Figure~\ref{fig:comparison_experiment}, we show the curves of accumulated expected regret and accumulated adoption rate for the models with different Dropout ratios in various numbers of interactions.
+To better evaluate the performance difference after the model converges, we normalize the accumulated regret by using the function $y=log(x+1)$.
+From Figure~\ref{fig:comparison_experiment}, we observe that different models converge to different local optimums, and the growth speed of accumulated expected regret in all models decreases at first and then converges, and the accumulated adoption rate increases gradually and then converges.
+All these models learn the preferences of advertisers to some extent to improve the performance of the recommender system, compared with the recommendation strategy without a learning module.

-To verify the generalization ability of the model, we conduct another control experiment.
-In the experiment, the experimental group is a model with a Dropout ratio of $40\%$, and the control group is the same model without the demand-related information (only historical adoption information can be observed).
-We preprocess the experimental results similar to Figure~\ref{fig:comparison_experiment}, and show the results in Figure~\ref{fig:context_experiment} and Table~\ref{tab:experiment_result}.
-From the experimental results in the Figure~\ref{fig:context_experiment} and Table~\ref{tab:experiment_result}, the performance of the model with demand-related information is better than the model without this information in both accumulated expected regret and accumulated adoption rate, which reflects that the model can better learn the demands of advertisers through understanding information related to $\mathbf{w}$, thus verifying the generalization performance of the model.
+To verify the generalization ability of the model, we conduct a controlled experiment, in which the experimental group is a model with a Dropout ratio of $40\%$, and the control group is the same model without the preference-related information (only historical adoption information can be observed by the model).
+We draw the results in Figure~\ref{fig:context_experiment}, and the experimental results show that the performance of the model with the preference-related information is better than the model without it in both accumulated expected regret and accumulated adoption rate.
+This indicates that the model can learn the preferences of advertisers through understanding information related to $\mathbf{w}$, and thus verifying the generalization performance of the model.